ldupas/cp3-non-chats-lents/README.md

 # The checkpoint itself 🔥

-## :zero: Setup | 30 sec

-Before starting anything technical, your first mission is to clone this project, then create a branch with your lastname and firstname like so : `lastname_firstname`

 ## :one: Step[1] - Database modeling | 20 min

 We want to build a website that allows users to discover and share cooking recipes.
 Your mission here is to provide a **logical data model** that meets the following constraints for the application :